-Ten - To enable students to develop the knowledge and understanding of themselves as individuals their strengths and limitations, abilities, personal qualities, potential, needs, attitudes, values - To raise aspirations and increase awareness of the world in which students live and the wide range of education, training, employment and other career opportunities that are available.
-This will include awareness that gender should not limit career choices. - To build strong links with employers and employees who can help to boost young people's attitudes and employability skills and inform them about the range of roles and opportunities - To enable students to make informed choices about their own continuing progression and development in education or employment. - To enable students to cope with change and manage effectively the transition from school to continuing education, working and adult life.
-Students are entitled to CEIAG which meets professional standards of practice and which is delivered by trained staff and is student centered, impartial and confidential.
+- To provide a range of activities that inspire young people through a planned programme of activities to which all students are entitled and have access and to respond to the needs of each student to support their progress. - To enable students to develop the knowledge and understanding of themselves as individuals - their strengths and limitations, abilities, personal qualities, potential, needs, attitudes, values. - To raise aspirations and increase awareness of the world in which students live and the wide range of education, training, employment and other career opportunities that are available.
+This will include awareness that gender should not limit career choices. - To build strong links with employers and employees who can help to boost young people's attitudes and employability skills and inform them about the range of roles and opportunities in further/higher education, training or employment. - To enable students to make informed choices about their own continuing progression and development in education or employment. - To enable students to cope with change and manage effectively the transition from school to continuing education, working and adult life.

+Students are entitled to CEIAG which meets professional standards of practice, and which is delivered by trained staff and is student centred, impartial and confidential.
 Activities are embedded in the curriculum, delivered during form activities or assemblies, through discrete Stop the Clock Sessions and other planned events where the timetable is suspended.
-Commitment The Becket School recognises that it has a statutory duty to provide impartial careers information, education and guidance; the scope of this provision was extended to Year 8 to 13 from September 2013.
-The school has a Careers Advisor who supports the careers programme and works closely with our vulnerable students and with other outside agencies including the Local Authority, to provide extra support as required for some of our students.
-The CEAIG Policy is under-pinned by the following: